 One of the best things about this device, and one that is certainly its biggest selling point, is that it features a water volume control.
 There is a slider on the back side of the dispenser which allows you to control how much water is dispensed at any one time.

 Along with the device’s tall design, this makes it perfect for those who like to use tall mugs.
-This also puts it in front of the VonShef and the Breville in terms of utility, which kind of explains the slightly heftier price tag.
+This also puts it in front of the VonShef and the Breville in terms of utility, which explains the slightly heftier price tag.

 Of course, we can’t be only saying words of praise for the dispenser.
 Due to some poor design choices, the device has a dark-coloured tank, so it might be a little hard to see how much water is actually in the tank.